wp-plugins/wp-to-twitter/readme.txt

 * Added cURL check.
 * Due to ongoing problems with Cli.gs, removed that URL shortening service and replaced with Su.pr
 * Changed default shortening to 'no shortening'
-* Saves every tweet into post meta on save; adds link to re-post status update in WP to Twitter post box.
+* Saves every Tweet into post meta on save; adds link to re-post status update in WP to Twitter post box.
 * Revised error messages to increase detail.

 = 2.2.8 =

-* Enhancement: protect against duplicate tweets
+* Enhancement: protect against duplicate Tweets
 * Bug fix: hash tag replacement with spaces problematic if alphanumeric limit also set
 * Bug fix: issue with scheduled posts posting when 'Do not Tweet' checked.
 * Added Danish translation by Rasmus Himmelstrup